clarkfitzg/phd_research/notes/jsm18.md

 `data` argument to `by()` be a more general query- then we probably want to leverage existing SQL generation tools.

-I assume that we start with the the code.
+I assume that we start with the code.
 We can query the schema of the database to find out the column names and classes of `pems`.
 Then the code analysis needs to infer the following things: